 - While still expensive, the ABS is not as expensive when manufacturers first started using it in the 1950s and 1960s.
 It was reserved for trains and jets.

 - In 1953, Hans Scherenberg, who was the head of design at Mercedes-Benz, applied for a patent for ABS brakes.
 He worked on the system for several years.

 - It wasn’t until 1970 when Mercedes-Benz first used ABS on one of its vehicles.

 - Ford and Chrysler soon started working on their own systems.

 - It wasn’t until 1978 when Mercedes-Benz and Bosch released the production-ready version of ABS brakes.

 The system has been found on more vehicles since.
 Now, almost every passenger vehicle has ABS brakes.

 Contact Repair One for Brake Repair and Other Services

-If you have a problem with your vehicle’s brakes, including the ABS, contact Repair One in The Woodlands, TX or Klein, TX for an appointment.
+If you have a problem with your vehicle’s brakes, including the ABS, contact Repair One in The Woodlands, TX for an appointment.